Coaching course FAQs

 Who delivers the courses?

-Holding a coaching qualification does not automatically make you a better coach.
+Holding a coaching credential does not automatically make you a better coach.
 It is how you choose to use the knowledge you gain on a course and implement it in your own coaching environment that demonstrates if you are a successful coach or not.
-Being a great coach is not just about winning races.
+Being a great coach is not simply about winning races.
 It is about changing lives and developing those who participate in rowing, so they have the opportunity to enjoy lifelong involvement in our sport thanks to the support and encouragement they receive.

 I do not think I can afford to go on a course.
 Is there any funding available?